This is easily one of the most common questions I get…how spicy are poblano peppers?

 So are poblano peppers hot?
 Not really!
 They are mild by nature but they do have quite a bit more heat than a traditional green pepper.
 And it’s definitely worth getting to know them a little better as they are one of the most useful and versatile chili peppers in all of Mexican cuisine.
 You’ll usually find them in the produce section next to the green peppers and jalapenos.

 An equally important question is…how can I use poblano peppers to make some real deal Mexican dishes?
 I’ll list a couple good choices to start with below.
-They all use the rich flavor of roasted poblanos to create some otherworldly dishes; they’re a quick way to get your kitchen pumping out authentic Mexican cuisine.
+They all use the rich flavor of roasted poblanos to create some otherworldly dishes.
+Update: for a current list see 10 Recipes You Can Make with Poblano Chiles.

 Feel free to get in touch if you have any questions.
 You can use the comments section below or you can always send me an email.
 Okay, here are the poblano recipes: